 What we don't: Limited online availability.

-Kona hit bit of a lull while focusing on pavement-oriented bikes in the past, but the brand is back on the map thanks to their well-known full-suspension Process and hardtail Honzo models.
+Kona hit a bit of a lull while focusing on pavement-oriented bikes in the past, but the brand is back on the map thanks to their well-known full-suspension Process and hardtail Honzo models.
 Now more than ever, the two designs illustrate the company’s focus on fun, and it’s clear that their roots are tied to the Pacific Northwest—head up to Bellingham for a day and I bet you’ll find one of these bikes out on the trail.
 Beyond mountain bikes, Kona also has a number of other styles in their lineup, including everything from fat bikes to commuters.
-And similar to other major brands on the list, Kona offers a lifetime warranty on all bike frames produced after 2009.
+And similar to other major brands on the list, Kona offers a lifetime warranty on all bike frames (excepting carbon models) produced after 2009.

 Location: Hausen, Germany